haroldbouley/pkgerrors/README.md

 Package pkgerrors provides simple error handling primitives.
 It is originally forked from the largely used but archived pkg/errors repository.
 The following changes from the original have been made:
 - Enable users to specify how much lines they wish to skip in the callers stack as requested in https://github.com/pkg/errors/issues/129
+- Add exported interface for errors containing a stack trace

 `go get github.com/haroldbouley/pkgerrors`